top of page

 Experts recommend contributing to a 401(k) or IRA because of something called compound interest, which sounds suspiciously like magic.
 Basically, the earlier you start, the more Future You will thank you.
 But honestly, it’s hard to care about retirement when Present You is living on instant ramen.

-Pro tip: Contribute whatever you can, even if it’s just a little.
+Coaching Insight: Contribute whatever you can, even if it’s just a little.
 Future You might actually turn out to be cool.

 Financial gurus say you should have 3-6 months worth of expenses saved for emergencies.
 This fund is meant to cover things like surprise car repairs, medical bills, or an unexpected zombie apocalypse.
 Unfortunately, building an emergency fund takes time, which means you’ll likely experience an emergency before you finish saving.

-Hot tip: Start small—like, really small.
+Coaching Insight: Start small—like, really small.
 Even having a couple hundred bucks saved can make a big difference.
 And if nothing else, it’ll give you the illusion of being financially responsible.

 Conclusion: Financial Literacy—Fake It ‘Til You Make It